Skip to main content

 70-80% of modern software is open source.
 Using open source means taking on three responsibilities: fulfilling licensing obligations, tracking security vulnerabilities, and ensuring supply chain transparency.

-If you take on this responsibility without a management system, problems will arise.
-Product distribution is halted due to missing the GPL license, incidents like Log4Shell where the scope of impact cannot even be identified without SBOM, or situations in which SBOM cannot be submitted to customers in response to regulations such as the EU Cyber Resilience Act and US EO 14028 occur.
+Taking on this responsibility without a management system invites trouble: product shipments halted by a missed GPL obligation, incidents like Log4Shell where you cannot even determine the scope of impact without an SBOM, or being unable to deliver an SBOM to customers as required by regulations such as the EU Cyber Resilience Act and US EO 14028.

-This kit is designed to help persons with no open source management experience build a system from start to finish.
-Claude Code Agent directly asks about the company's situation and automatically creates policy, organization, process, SBOM, training, and certification outputs.
-ISO/IEC 5230 (license compliance) and ISO/IEC 18974 (security assurance) establish a common foundation for both standards, reducing duplicate work by 40%.
+This kit is designed to help people with no open source management experience build a system from start to finish.
+A Claude Code agent asks about your company's situation and automatically generates the policy, organization, process, SBOM, training, and certification outputs.
+ISO/IEC 5230 (license compliance) and ISO/IEC 18974 (security assurance) share a common foundation, so building both at once cuts duplicate work by about 40%.

-Even if you become an open source representative for the first time today, you can complete ISO/IEC 5230 and ISO/IEC 18974 self-certification declarations by following this kit.
-This chapter identifies the purpose and structure of the entire journey.
+Even if today is your first day as an open source lead, you can complete the ISO/IEC 5230 and ISO/IEC 18974 self-certification declarations by following this kit.
+This chapter lays out the purpose and structure of the entire journey.

-• Agent automatically creates 23 deliverables that fit the company’s situation.
+• The agent automatically generates 23 deliverables tailored to your company's situation.

 git clone https://github.com/trustedoss/trustedoss.github.io.git